-- Feeling distracted, jittery, and unable to focus on anything very well, or for very long. - Rapid heartbeat - Feeling anxious or scared a lot of the time - Looking for danger or threats all around you - Being eager for more information about the current situation
+- Feeling distracted, jittery, and unable to focus on anything very well, or for very long - Rapid heartbeat - Feeling anxious or scared a lot of the time - Looking for danger or threats all around you - Being eager for more information about the current situation

-They reactions don't feel very comfortable to experience, but they are totally normal.
+These reactions don't feel very comfortable to experience, but they are totally normal.
 They are, in fact, your body's way of trying to keep you safe.
 They prepare your body to take action to protect yourself and your family.

-However, when living in an environment of ongoing insecurity, you may have these reactions even when you not facing an immediate threat.
-Have you noticed any of these reactions in the recent days or weeks?
+However, when living in an environment of ongoing insecurity you may find you are having these reactions even when you are not facing an immediate threat.
+And when insecurity continues for a long period of time, you may notice some other reactions.

-When insecurity continues for a long period of time, you may notice some other reactions.
+- Physical changes: Rapid heartbeat and breathing, muscle tension, headaches, loss of appetite, difficulty sleeping. - Emotional changes: Anxiety, anger, very intense emotions (both positive and negative feelings), not feeling anything at all. - Changes in thinking: Difficulty concentrating, poor problem-solving, always looking out for danger even when in a safe place, recurrent thoughts of the current situation even when you're trying to focus on something else, nightmares.

-- Physical changes: Rapid heartbeat and breathing, muscle tension, headaches, loss of appetite, difficulty sleeping - Emotional changes: Anxiety, anger, very intense emotions (both positive and negative feelings), not feeling anything at all - Changes in thinking: Difficulty concentrating, poor problem-solving, always looking out for danger even when in a safe place, recurrent thoughts of the current situation even when you're trying to focus on something else, nightmares - Changes in behavior: Increased alcohol or tobacco use, eating too much or too little, no longer enjoying activities that used to be pleasurable - Changes in relationships: Withdrawing from family and friends, arguing with co-workers, marital trouble, domestic violence - Spiritual changes: Questioning your faith, or sense of meaning and purpose, doubts, changes in how you engage with religious and spiritual disciples you typically practice
+- Changes in behavior: Increased alcohol or tobacco use, eating too much or too little, no longer enjoying activities that used to be pleasurable. - Changes in relationships: Withdrawing from family and friends, arguing with coworkers, marital tension and trouble. - Spiritual changes: Questioning your faith, or sense of meaning and purpose, doubts, changes in how you engage with religious and spiritual disciples you typically practice.